-We're currently going through Euphoria withdrawals considering season two, which should have been airing now, is delayed due to the pandemic.
+We're currently going through Euphoria withdrawals considering season two, which should have been airing now, is delayed.
 Ever since the Euphoria Effect that was last summer, neon eyeliner became the makeup trend du jour.
 So, we're reigniting this hot summertime look in honor of the series that put it on the map.

 Seen on our favorite celebs—from Rihanna to EmRata—the neon eyeliner trend isn’t for the faint of heart.
 It’s artistic, expressive, and all about things like geometric shapes and ultra-vibrant hues.
 If that sounds super intimidating, we get it—it’s a little more adventurous than your average smoky eye.